SEAL: Self-Evolving Agentic Learning for Conversational Question Answering over Knowledge Graphs: Experiments

 As shown in Figure~\ref{figure:3}, compared to the approach of retaining a single best candidate, the method of retaining multiple candidates (k=3) improves recall by considering a broader set of options, though it slightly reduces precision due to increased noise.
 It performs better overall on complex questions.
 Building on this, retaining multiple variants further enhances recall, especially for questions involving multiple conditions or complex relations, by reducing semantic drift during the calibration phase.
 However, for simple questions with clear intent, retaining too many variants introduces noise, complicating the selection of the correct answer and thus lowering overall performance.

+To address the computational burden associated with semantic parsing over large knowledge graphs, SEAL adds a core extraction mechanism that inherently improves inference efficiency.
+Theoretically, generating a complete S-expression for a complex query involves searching over a space whose size grows exponentially with the number of involved entities and relations.
+By decomposing the target logical form into smaller, functionally coherent sub-structures, core extraction reduces this problem to solving multiple low-dimensional linking tasks.
+The total search space is thus bounded by the sum rather than the product of the individual core candidate sets, effectively transforming exponential complexity into near-linear scaling with respect to query depth.

+The local memory module further enhances efficiency by resolving coreferences and completing elliptical expressions at the earliest stage of processing.
+This upfront disambiguation yields a self-contained, context-independent query for downstream components—such as core extraction and type prediction—eliminating the need for these modules to consider multiple contextual interpretations.
+Consequently, the system avoids generating and evaluating redundant candidate logical forms, reducing both computational redundancy and error propagation.

 Although our framework relies on a library of predefined S-expression templates, we observe that the LLM can generalize beyond these constraints when necessary.
+Qualitative analysis demonstrates the agent's capability to perform planning beyond the template set.
 For instance, in questions requiring logical disjunction over three or more independent query cores, the model autonomously constructs nested expressions such as (OR (OR x1 x2) x3) , which are not explicitly covered by any single template in the global memory.
 This behavior demonstrates the LLM’s capacity for compositional synthesis and robust generalization in out-of-template scenarios.
 Additional examples are provided in ~\ref{sec:appendixe}.